 I’ve loved traveling ever since I was a child.
-I used to ride, “shotgun” with my parents when we drove cross-country in our campers.
-I always took command of the road atlas telling them where to turn.
+I used to ride “shotgun” with my parents when we drove cross-country in our campers back in the 70’s.
+I always took command of the road atlas, telling my parents where to turn.

-Then, when I was brainstorming a blog name, my dentist, Dr. Rudy in Beverly Hills, told me that the ‘Atlas‘ is the first vertebra between your head and your spine.
-Who knew?
+Then, when I was brainstorming a blog name, my dentist, Dr. Rudy, told me that the ‘Atlas‘ is the first vertebra between your head and your spine.
 He said, ‘call it Moe’s Atlas‘.
 It resonated with me on so many levels.

 My first International Living Experience

-The following July, I returned to the US kicking and screaming, but I had to finish one more year of college.
-I finally finished in December the following year with a double major in Journalism and Italian.
+The following July, I returned to the US kicking and screaming, but I had to finish my last year of college.
+I finally finished the following December with a double major in Journalism and Italian.
 I knew that living in Europe was my dream.
 But how?